seanleong339/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Flags
 These flags are used in the commands to indicate which **field you are currently referring to**.
-They are used first before entering adding to corresponding fields.
+They are used first before adding to corresponding fields.
 * For example: `n/Benson Goh` - the `n/` flag is used to indicate that the subsequent input will be the `Applicant Name`.
 * For example: `jt/Project Manager` - the `jt/` flag is used to indicate that the subsequent input will be the `Job Title`.